Kris L. Maser

 My greatest accomplishment are our two sons.
 They are truly fascinating people.
 I like to joke that I thought that the best part of being a parent was raising the kids but I find now that I also like hanging around my adult children.

 I’m making a difference by helping people with illnesses and disabilities live as fully and vibrantly as they did before their diagnosis.

 Quote me… Nobody stands alone.
 Cancer made me realize that you can’t go through a long-term illness by yourself.
 We all need families and communities to support us.

 My next challenge is to develop a life care planning approach that encompasses clients through various stages in life – from healthy/able-bodied to illness/disability to death.

-On my bookshelf: Breaking the Habit of Being Yourself: How to Lose Your Mind and Create a New One by Dr. Joe Dispenza.
+On my bookshelf is Breaking the Habit of Being Yourself: How to Lose Your Mind and Create a New One by Dr. Joe Dispenza.

-Seven words that describe me: Fighter, survivor, wife, mother, daughter, traveler, compassionate.
+Seven words that describe me are Fighter, survivor, wife, mother, daughter, traveler, compassionate.

-One thing most people don’t know about me: I accepted a scholarship from the University of Minnesota to live and study in Hungary.
+One thing most people don’t know about me is I accepted a scholarship from the University of Minnesota to live and study in Hungary.